Varunyadavgithub/DSA-150-Fundamentals/README.md

     16. Generating a Matrix of Fibonacci Numbers.
     17. Finding the Sum of the First N Prime Numbers.
     18. Checking for a Balanced Bracket Sequence.
+    19. Finding the Longest Consecutive Sequence in an Array.

 ## 🚀 Getting Started